bojidar-bg/tina-true-selfhosted-example/README.md

 chmod u+x ./build/.git/hooks/post-merge
 ```

-Both the build and edit repositories may be shallow clones or work trees if you prefer doing that; this is left as an exercise to the reader.
+Both the build and edit repositories may be shallow clones or work trees if you prefer doing that; figuring out the specifics of this is left as an exercise to the reader.

 ## What's missing

 This example, while serving as a potential starting point for setting up a truly self-hosted TinaCMS server, is not (yet) complete.
-There might still be issues to hit on the way to production (known-unknowns), and in addition, the whole setup would be improved if BetterMediaStore and SimpleGitProvider were exposed as one or two NPM packages.
+There might still be issues to hit on the way to production (known-unknowns), and in addition, the whole setup would be improved if BetterMediaStore, SimpleGitProvider, and MDXEditorField were exposed as separate NPM packages.